yortus/asyncawait/README.md

 - returning a lazily-executed thunk: `suspendable3(1, 2)(function (err, val) {...});`
 - returning the value directly: `try { var val = suspendable4(1, 2); } catch (err) {...}`

 Note that `suspendable4` can only be called from inside another suspendable function.
 Also, it is possible to create suspendable functions that comminucate results in multiple ways, such as both accepting a callback and returning a promise.
-You can use the [`async.mod`](#the-asyncmod-function) ***TODO check link *** function to achieve this.
+You can use the [`async.mod`](#the-asyncmod-function) function to achieve this.

 ### Preservation of `this` Context
 When a suspendable function is called, its `this` context is passed through to the call to its definition.
 For example, when `suspendable.call(myObj, 1, 2)` is executed, `defn` will be called with arguments `1` and `2` and a `this` value of `myObj`.